Sergio Ramos: 2013–2019: Assuming the captaincy

-2018–19 UEFA Nations League and Euro 2020 qualification

 With new coach Luis Enrique, Ramos retained captaincy of the national team.
 He played in all four of Spain's 2018–19 UEFA Nations League group matches, becoming the nation's top scorer in the group with three goals – scoring once against England and twice against Croatia.
 Spain finished second in their UEFA Nations League Group, which saw them miss out on the 2019 UEFA Nations League Finals.
 In March 2019, Ramos scored the winner in Spain's first UEFA Euro 2020 qualifying match against Norway through another Panenka penalty in a 2–1 win.
 This was his tenth penalty of the season, scoring them all.
 It was also his fifth consecutive match scoring for Spain, which is a personal record.
 Spain manager Enrique hailed Ramos as a 'unique player in history' after the match.

+2019–2021: Record caps for Spain

 In the second Euro 2020 qualification match, away to Malta, Ramos did not score for the first time in six matches for Spain – failing to extend his scoring streak.
 However, the match ended 2–0 to Spain which was his 121st win with La Roja, equaling the all-time record of Iker Casillas.
 On 7 June 2019, Ramos broke the record of most international victories with 122, following a 4–1 victory against the Faroe Islands, scoring Spain's opening goal in the process.
 Three days later, ahead of the match against Sweden, Ramos received a plaque from the Spanish Football Federation to commemorate his record.
 The match ended with a 3–0 win for Spain, where he scored the first goal and extended his tally to 123 international victories.
 On 5 September 2019, Ramos scored from a penalty kick his 21st international goal to open the score in Spain's 2–1 away win over Romania in a Euro 2020 qualifier, which made him the joint 10th top scorer in the history of the national team, alongside Míchel.
 On 8 September, Ramos won his 167th cap for Spain in a 4–0 home win over the Faroe Islands in a Euro 2020 qualifier; with this appearance, he equaled Iker Casillas as Spain's most capped player of all time.
 On 12 October 2019, he became the nation's sole most capped player.

-2020–21 UEFA Nations League and 2022 FIFA World Cup qualification

 On 6 September 2020, Ramos scored a brace in a 4–0 win over Ukraine for the 2020–21 UEFA Nations League, reaching 23 international goals and equaling Alfredo Di Stéfano as Spain's eighth-highest all-time goalscorer.
 On 14 November 2020, in a 1–1 draw against Switzerland, he made his 177th appearance for Spain and overtook Gianluigi Buffon's record for the most international caps received by a European player.

 Ramos made his last international appearance on 31 March 2021 as an 86th-minute substitute in a 3–1 home 2022 FIFA World Cup qualifying victory against Kosovo.